Bifyx/Words_Spoken_in_a_Movie/README.md

 | Lead | The gender of the lead actor  (Male/Female)|

 ## Method Used
-I used the decision tree method.
+I used the decision tree classifier.
 The accuracy of the prediction is approximately 79.5%